SMorettini/CNNs-on-CHB-MIT/README.md

 The objective of the project was to try to replicate the result obtained in the paper:
 [Truong, Nhan Duy, et al. "Convolutional neural networks for seizure prediction using intracranial and scalp electroencephalogram."
 Neural Networks 105 (2018): 104-111.](https://www.sciencedirect.com/science/article/pii/S0893608018301485)

+The algorithm consist to create spectograms of the data and than use them with a CNN model to predict seizure.

 ## Getting Started